SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 #### Instance variable inheritance

 Instance variable inheritance is done at class creation time.
-From that perspective it is static and performed once.
+From that perspective, it is static and performed once.
 When a class `C` is created, its instance variables are the union of the instance variables of its superclass and the instance variables defined locally in class `C`.
 Each language defines the exact semantics of instance variable inheritance, for example, if they accept instance variables with the same name or not.
 In our model, we decide to use the simplest way: there should be no duplicate names.